Robinlovelace/cyclemon/README.md

 to cycling for the ‘school commute’ in across all state schools in England, with publicly available visualisations down to the street level (Goodman et al. 2019).

+The aim of this paper is to demonstrate the relative merits of the ‘origin-destination approach’ implemented in the PCT and the ‘spatial network’ approach implemented in the open source sDNA software.
+We do so using reproducible methods and open access input data to encourage others to employ the techniques in other areas to support evidence-based interventions to enable cycling uptake and as a basis for future research and development.

 # 2 Study area and input data